LAL-project/docker/README.md

 	$ ./scripts/launch.sh

-To install older, more stable versions of LAL run one of:

-	$ ./scripts/launch.sh 24.10
-	$ ./scripts/launch.sh 23.01
-	$ ./scripts/launch.sh 21.07

 The script will log you into the instance.
 There you will have to run the command

 	# ./scripts/configure.sh

 ### Manual build of the instance

 To build the instance you have to download the `linear-arrangement-library` repository and the `python-interface` repository.
-After that, select the version of the library you want to work with by running

-	$ git fetch origin $v
-	$ git checkout $v

-where `$v` denotes the version, one of `24.10`, `23.01`, `21.07`.
 Then run the commands

 	$ docker compose up -d --build
 	$ docker compose exec lal-build bash